MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

    sudo dnf install azure-cli
    ```

-## Instal specific version
+### Install specific version

-You must first configure `azure-cli` repository information as shown above.
+To install a specific version, first configure the `azure-cli` repository information as shown above.
 Available versions can be found at [Azure CLI release notes](../release-notes-azure-cli.md).

 1. To view available versions with command: